rhv1501/toorizo_website/README.md

 ### 📦 **Package System**

 - **3 Package Types**: Honeymoon, Family, and Group (10+ people)
-- **Detailed Information**: Features, inclusions, duration for each package
+- **Detailed Information**: Features and inclusions for each package
 - **Smart Navigation**: Seamless flow from destinations to packages to contact
 - **No Pricing Display**: Focus on experience quality over cost